-5 Months agoIndia has become the 9th largest civil aviation market today.
-To further encourage the civil aviation sector in India, the Ministry of Civil Aviation (MoCA) released the National Civil Aviation Policy 2016 (NCAP).
-The major focus of this policy is to make flying affordable to the masses and to strengthen the regional air connectivity.
+6 Months agoIndia is the 9th largest civil aviation market.
+To further encourage the civil aviation sector, the Ministry of Civil Aviation released the National Civil Aviation Policy 2016 that focuses on making flying affordable to the masses and strengthening the regional air connectivity.

 Historically, Indian aviation has gone through a major transformation in a century.
 The world’s first airmail service was started in the country when Henri Piquet carried 6500 mails from Allahabad to Naini on a 9- kilometre long flight by a Humbler Biplane on February 18, 1911.
 Piquet's flight marked the beginning of civil aviation in the country.1